Minnesota State Alzheimer’s Plan Overview

 Expand Access to Respite Care for Dementia Caregivers

-More than 164,000 caregivers in Minnesota provided 225 million hours of unpaid care in 2024, often enabling their loved ones living with dementia to live in the community instead of moving into more costly residential long-term care.
-However, over half of the caregivers in Minnesota are living with chronic health conditions.
-Respite care provides necessary relief to family caregivers, allowing the caregiver to take care of their personal medical issues, complete tasks outside of the home, or simply enjoy time off from the demands of caregiving.
-The Alzheimer’s Association is urging lawmakers to appropriate $4 million in permanent funding for respite care grants and an increase in state benefits that can be used to pay for respite care.
+More than 166,000 dementia caregivers in Minnesota provided 225 million hours of unpaid care in 2025, often enabling their loved ones to live in the community instead of moving into more costly residential long-term care.
+However, over half of the community caregivers in Minnesota are living with chronic health conditions.
+Respite care provides necessary relief to family caregivers, allowing the caregiver to take care of their personal medical issues, complete tasks outside of the home or simply enjoy time off from the demands of caregiving.
+The Alzheimer’s Association is urging lawmakers to pass legislation that permanently funds respite care grants and increases state benefits that can be used to pay for respite care for dementia caregivers.

 Find My Chapter